AI4WORK-Project/sliding-work-sharing/README.md

 - place the following files in a single directory
   - your custom `.fcl` file
   - your custom `.yml` file
   - the JAR file `sliding-work-sharing-0.0.1-SNAPSHOT.jar`

+_Note_: Ensure the `fclRulesFilePath` is correctly specified in this `.fcl` file

-- now, open a terminal in that directory and run
+- next, open a terminal in the same directory (where all files are located) and run the following command

 ```bash
 java -jar .\sliding-work-sharing-0.0.1-SNAPSHOT.jar --spring.config.location=application-{your-configration-name}.yml